D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q74:

 Your organization uses Azure Blobs for storing data.
-You enabke blob versioning for the SA.
+You enable blob versioning for the SA.
 You need to determine which write operations create a new version.

 Which 4 write ops create a new version?